craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 ## Close to Budleigh Salterton
 The following locations and areas of interest are all within an hour of The Old Clink [holiday accommodation in Budleigh Salterton]([root]).

-### Woodbury Common
-[Woodbury Common](https://en.wikipedia.org/wiki/Woodbury_Common,_Devon) is a large area of heathland within ten minutes drive of Budleigh Salterton.
-The Common features:

-* views across the Exe estuary to Haldon Hill
-* [Woodbury Castle](http://www.britishexplorers.com/woodbury/castle.html), an Iron Age hill fort
-* [Woodbury Park Hotel](http://www.woodburypark.co.uk/) - with golf, spa and leisure facilities established by Nigel Mansell, the 1992 Formula 1 World Champion
-* training facilities for the Royal Marine Commando Training Centre at Lympstone

-> An experience which couldn't get any better.
-<cite>G &amp; J, London</cite>

 ### Exmouth town and beach
 [Exmouth](http://www.exmouth-guide.co.uk/) is one of the largest towns in Devon and is a short fifteen minute drive west of Budleigh Salterton.
 Alternatively, you can follow the coast or off-road footpaths to reach Exmouth within an hour.
 Exmouth offers:

 * a fabulous two-mile sandy beach with clean-water swimming
 * the start of the Jurassic coast cliffs
 * a diverse range of shops, pubs, cafes and restaurants
+* the water taxi to the [River Exe Cafe](http://www.riverexecafe.com/) ([as featured on TV](http://www.exmouthjournal.co.uk/news/river-exe-cafe-gets-prime-time-exposure-1-4922131))
 * water sports such as wind-surfing and kite-surfing
 * fantastic routes for walking and cycling
 * local music and food festivals

 ### Sidmouth town and beach
-[Sidmouth](http://www.visitsidmouth.co.uk/) is one of the most popular tourist towns in Devon and is a short fifteen minute drive west of Budleigh Salterton.
+[Sidmouth](http://www.visitsidmouth.co.uk/) is one of the most popular tourist towns in Devon and is a short fifteen minute drive east of Budleigh Salterton.
 Sidmouth offers:

 * beautiful gardens and leisurely walks
 * a comprehensive range of shops, pubs, cafes and restaurants